Chinese Pantry Essentials 🌶 Your Complete Guide to Getting Started

 Think you are brave enough to take on Sichuanese food?
 The spiciest in all of China… check out our top 20 to put you to the test…

-What To Eat In Chengdu – 20 Of The Best Sichuanese Cuisine You Have To Try
+What To Eat In Chengdu – 20 Of The Best Sichuanese Cuisines You Can’t Miss

 What To Eat In Chengdu – LTL’s Top 20 Sichuanese Eats Are you in Chengdu right now?
 Then you’ll be faced with one of the most famous cuisines in China.
 Sichuanese Cuisine!
-Things to do in Chengdu – Eat Hotpot…
+Things to do in Sichuan?
+Eat hotpot!
+Do…

 Last but not least, the three aromatics that are often used together in Chinese cooking: scallion, ginger, and garlic, often referred to together as 葱姜蒜 (cōng jiāng suàn) in recipes.